"I have studied 'the future of earthquake design in Pakistan'"

 I carry out design classes/talks in schools, colleges, and universities to encourage young females to join the industry.

 Women make up half our population.
-Thus, it is right that we see them able to fulfill their potential and thrive in careers across our economy, including construction.
+Thus, it is right that we see them able to fulfil their potential and thrive in careers across our economy, including construction.

 Women are doing some of the most prestigious work in the UK but nobody knows who they are.
 This is something I want to change!